Introduction to the famous pyramids of Egypt

 The Great Pyramid of Giza

-The Great Pyramid of Giza, also known as the Pyramid of Khufu or Cheops, is the largest and oldest of Giza's three pyramids.
+The Great Pyramid of Giza, the Pyramid of Khufu or Cheops, is the largest and oldest of Giza's three pyramids.

 Constructed using an estimated 2.3 million limestone blocks, the Great Pyramid originally stood at 146.6 meters tall, making it the tallest artificial structure in the world for over 3,800 years.
-However, due to erosion and removing the outer casing stones today, it stands 138.8 meters tall.
+However, due to erosion and removal of the outer casing stones today, it stands 138.8 meters tall.

 The Pyramid of Khafre